vtexdocs/help-center-content/docs/faq/en/why-was-not-an-order-sent-to-the-anti-fraud.md

 ---
-title: Why was not an order sent to the anti-fraud?
+title: 'Why was not an order sent to the anti-fraud?'
 id: 5zznO7GMtUYKCkIKyc84II
 status: PUBLISHED
 createdAt: 2018-02-16T15:50:02.020Z